waepoints/waepointstandards-documentation/outline.md

 ### Connection System Commands

-Connect to…, Connect to… with a/the message…, ...Hangup.../…Hangs up…/...Hung up…, Join…, …Left…/…Leaves…/…Leave…, …Listen for incoming connection/joining requests...
+Connect to…, Connect to… with a/the message…, ...Hangup.../…Hangs up…/...Hung up…, Join… with..., …Left…/…Leaves…/…Leave…, …Listen for incoming connection/joining requests...

 ### Transportation System Commands